ramya-t1156/DSA-Problem-Solving/2024-11-05/README.md

 ## Solution Explanation

-For this problem, I approached it using two different methods:
+For the "Two Sum" problem, I approached it using two different methods:

-1. **Brute Force in C**: I used a nested loop to check each possible pair of numbers to find a match.
-This approach has a time complexity of `O(n^2)` due to the two loops.
+1. **Brute Force Approach in C**:
+   - In C, I used a brute-force method with a nested loop.
+The outer loop picks each number in the `nums` array, and the inner loop checks if there's another number in the rest of the array that, when added to the current number, equals the `target`.
+   - If a match is found, the indices of the two numbers are stored in an array, which is returned as the result.
+   - This approach has a **time complexity of O(n²)** because each element is compared with every other element in the list.
+   - This method is simple but efficient enough for small arrays; however, it becomes slow for larger inputs due to its nested loops.

-2. **Optimized Dictionary Approach in Python**: I used a dictionary (hash map) to store the indices of numbers as I iterate through the list.
-This allows finding a solution in a single pass with a time complexity of `O(n)` by reducing the need for nested loops.
+2. **Optimized Approach in Python Using a Dictionary (Hash Map)**:
+   - In Python, I used a dictionary (or hash map) to store the indices of numbers as we iterate through the `nums` array.
+   - For each number, I calculate its "complement," which is the value that, when added to the current number, will equal the `target`.
+   - If the complement already exists in the dictionary, I immediately return the indices of the current number and its complement.
+   - This approach has a **time complexity of O(n)** since it only requires a single pass through the list, significantly improving efficiency.
+   - The dictionary approach allows for quick lookups and avoids the need for nested loops, making it more suitable for larger inputs.

 ### Solution Code